Windows malware can steal social media credentials, banking logins and more

 Microsoft announces big updates coming to Windows 11

-Tags: banking information, credit card, freeware, hackers, malware, Microsoft Windows, operating system, personal information, scammers, security researchers, Social Security number, Zscaler
+Tags: banks/banking, Credentials, credit card, freeware, hackers, malware, Microsoft Windows, operating systems, personal information, scammers, security, security researchers, Social Security number, Zscaler